butaixianran/Blender-Vmd-Retargeting/README.md

 ## Body motion is totally wrong
 This addon now is stable and handles most vmd motion very well.
 So, check following checklist to fix your issue quickly.

-* For CC character, make sure you export it from CC, with A-Pose, not from iclone
+* For CC character, make sure you export it from CC, with A-Pose, not from iClone
-* For CC character, make sure you change model type to "CC3" on addon panel
+* For CC character, make sure you change model type to "CC3" or "CC4" on addon panel
 * Make sure Blender version is 3.0+
-* Make sure your addon version is 1.6.0+
+* Make sure your addon is latest version
 * Make sure Daz model is Genesis 8
 * In Daz, make sure using "**Export to Bender**" menu to export "`.dbz`" file before importing to blender.
 * When using "**Export to Bender**", have you clicked "**HD**" menu by mistake?